 “Repair facility” means any place where heavy-duty vehicles are repaired, rebuilt, reconditioned, or in any way maintained for the public at a fee, and fleet maintenance facilities.

-“Roadside emissions monitoring device” means a CARB-authorized emissions monitoring instrument that may include an emissions sampling system that remotely measures tailpipe emissions, downloads OBD data, and/or captures other information to identify a specific vehicle from pass-through vehicles.
+“Roadside emissions monitoring device” means a CARB-authorized system for remotely measuring exhaust emissions, downloading OBD data, or collecting other information for identifying vehicles passing through the system.

 “SAE J1667” means SAE Recommended Practice SAE J1667 “Snap-Acceleration Smoke Test Procedure for Heavy-Duty Diesel Powered Vehicles,” as issued February 1996 (“1996-02”), which is incorporated herein by reference.

+“Seaport facility” means any non-military independent marine terminal or any seaport where the seaport functions as a marine or seaport terminal.

+“Independent marine terminal” means a marine terminal that operates independently from a seaport or seaport authority.

 “Seaport” means the property where marine or seaport terminals are typically located for the loading and unloading of water-borne commerce onto and from ocean-going vessels.
 For purposes of this HD I/M Regulation, seaport does not include seaport property that is not related to or primarily used to engage in water-borne commerce.

-“Seaport facility” means any non-military independent marine terminal or operational seaport where the seaport functions as a marine terminal operator.
+"Marine or seaport terminals" means wharves, bulkheads, quays, piers, docks and other berthing locations and adjacent storage or adjacent areas and structures associated with the primary movement of cargo or materials from vessel to shore or shore to vessel including structures which are devoted to receiving, handling, holding, consolidating, loading, or delivery of waterborne shipments or passengers, including areas devoted to the maintenance of the terminal or equipment.
+For the purposes of this HD I/M Regulation, the term includes production or manufacturing areas, warehouses, storage facilities, and private or public businesses or entities located on or surrounded by seaport property.

 “Seaport property” means publicly or privately owned property where a seaport is located.
 It is the property that includes the physical boundaries, either contiguous or non-contiguous, of the seaport and may include other properties owned by the seaport.
 For the purposes of this HD I/M Regulation, seaport property includes privately owned property located within a publicly or privately owned seaport property’s boundaries.

 “Shipper” means the person, party, or entity who usually owns or supplies the commodities transported by a carrier, or that has possession of freight prior to its transportation.
 This may include packing plants, storage facilities, warehouses, and distribution centers.